miyakogi/Rimo/README.md

-# Rimo
+# Rimo - Remote interface to manipulate objects on browser -

+## WORK IN PROGRESS

-Enables to control html elements via websocket
+This is a library to control DOM on browser via websocket connection.